 Taste and add miso and smoke, to taste.
 Remove the bay leaf.

-Using an immersion blender (or pouring everything into a blender), blend until smooth and creamy, or to the texture you like.
+Using an immersion blender (or pouring everything into a Vitamix), blend until smooth and creamy, or to the texture you like.

 Makes about 8-10 servings.
 The flavors meld and this vegan soup recipe tastes even better the day after cooking.